tongtongluu/bubbleTea-DataVis-Thesis/readme.md

 # Spill the Boba tea
-## How Asian are you?
-Boba is not just a drink, but a complicated symbol of Asian Culture
+## How Asian Are You?
+Boba is Not Just a Drink, but a Means to Identity Yourself

 By (Luella) Qinglu Lu | [Project Site](https://tongtongluu.github.io/thesis) | [Parsons School of Design Data Visualization 2021](https://parsons.nyc/thesis-2021/)